-Section 6-3.
+Section 2-3.
 Residency requirement

-Candidates with external funding or an external workplace must normally spend a total of at least one year of their doctoral education in a good, relevant academic community at Kristiania University College (residency).
+Candidates with external funding or an external workplace must normally spend a total of at least one year of their doctoral education in a relevant academic community at Kristiania University of Applied Sciences.
 The length of the required residency may be reduced, but the proposed scheme must meet the requirements for academic supervision and high quality in the academic community.

-Section 6-4.
+Section 2-4.
 Infrastructure

 The candidate must be given access to the necessary infrastructure to be able to perform their doctoral work.

-The Programme Committee decides what constitutes necessary infrastructure for execution of the project.
-For candidates with external funding or an external workplace, an agreement is entered into between the University College and the external party in connection with the individual project.
+The Programme Committee decides what constitutes necessary infrastructure for implementation of the project.
+For candidates with external funding or an external workplace, an agreement is entered into between the University and the external party in connection with the individual project.
 As a general rule, this kind of agreement must have been entered into before the candidate in question is formally admitted.

-Section 6-5.
+Section 2-5.
 Admission decision

-Decisions on admission are made by the doctoral degree committee and are based on an overall assessment of the application.
-The doctoral degree committee can set criteria for the ranking of qualified applicants and limit admission if the number of applicants exceeds the capacity.
+Decisions on admission are made by the Doctoral Degree Committee and are based on an overall assessment of the application.

+The Doctoral Degree Committee can set criteria for the ranking of qualified applicants and limit admission if the number of applicants exceeds the capacity.